-Here’s how Joshua Becker from BecomingMinimalist.com defines minimalism: “At its core, minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it.
+Joshua Becker from BecomingMinimalist.com defined minimalism this way: “At its core, minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it.
 It is a life that forces intentionality.”

-The average monthly cost of a storage unit per person in 2018 is a little more than $91, which adds up to more than $1,000 of unnecessary expenses per person per year.
-That’s money that could be used to pay down debt, start an emergency fund, or go on vacation.
+The self-storage industry is just one example of how costly it is to own too many possessions.
+The average monthly cost of a storage unit per person in 2018 was $91, which adds up to more than $1,000 annually.
+Instead of using that money to store your things, you could use it to pay down debt, start an emergency fund, or go on vacation.

 - Be more environmentally conscious